artemkv/frontend_guidelines/README.md

 The last statement is really important in order to avoid unnecessary re-rendering.
 In case of _Elm_, the purity is ensured by the compiler, so you can always cache the component as long as the inputs stay the same.
 In case of _TypeScript_ and _React_, you, as a developer, have the responsibility to keep the components pure and to ensure the outputs are cached (although React is doing some optimizations internally, to avoid unnecessary re-renderings).

 In React, use [`memo`](https://react.dev/reference/react/memo) to cache components.
-You don't have to wrap every component in `memo`, just the ones that are heavy.
+The common wisdom is not to wrap every component in `memo`, just the ones that are heavy.

 ```js
 import { memo } from "react";